lebretou/Gesture-Nauts/README.md

 ### Reflections

 Our project ultimately turned out to be ok and our model works as expected.
-It can generate captions that are acceptable and coherent although not being perfect. <br>
+It can generate captions that are acceptable and coherent although not being perfect.

+Current issues:

+- text

-If we have more time, we could implement ...
+If we have more time, we could implement:

+- text
+- text
+- text